 We believe a great onboarding experience happens when tasks are completed for a new hire in 4 key areas: Tasks, E-Signature Documents, Emails, and Feedback.
-These 4 key areas cumulatively make up your overall Onboarding Plan.
-In Greenhouse Onboarding, Plans are generated automatically and are determined by a new hire's department, location, employment status and any other onboarding criteria you may add.
+These four key areas make up your overall Onboarding Plan.

 To learn how to add Tasks to your Onboarding Plan, click here.

 Greenhouse Onboarding's E-Signature functionality helps automate paperwork for your onboarding team and ensures the new hire has a painless and productive onboarding experience.

 When configuring e-signature templates, you can upload forms and add places where an e-signature is required.
 Like Tasks, documents can be automatically assigned to new hires based on rules.
 If the document needs more than one signature, you can add co-signers to documents.